enactjs/docs/src/pages/docs/tutorials/tutorial-typescript/adding-a-new-component/index.md

 Enact has a number of ready-to-use components.
 Each component includes TypeScript typing, allowing them to be easily integrated into a project.

-Let's start by using components from the Moonstone theme in a stateful React component.
+Let's start by using components from the Sandstone theme in a stateful React component.

 ### Creating a Counter Component